What Is Kaspa? A Technical Overview

 GhostDAG, however, allows multiple parallel blocks to be included in the ledger.
 Instead of forming a strict single chain, GhostDAG forms a Directed Acyclic Graph (DAG) where multiple blocks coexist and are ordered in a way that maximizes security and efficiency.

-How GhostDAG Works:
+How GhostDAG Works

 - Miners generate multiple blocks per second, which are not rejected but instead organized into a DAG structure.